Omaha Mounted Foundation

 Zane

-Zane is our 15-year-old pretty Palomino Quarter Horse Gelding.
-He stands 15.3 hands high from Ashland, NE and has been in the Unit for 5 years.
+Zane is our 16-year-old pretty Palomino Quarter horse.
+He stands 15.3 hands high from Ashland, NE.

 Zane was donated to the Patrol by the Omaha Police Department in 2017.